Sneak Attack (album)

 Sneak Attack is an album released in 1981 by the Buddy Miles Regiment, a band headed by American rock guitarist and drummer Buddy Miles.
 The album was released as an 11-track two-LP vinyl set, and includes tracks that were recorded live at the CIM prison facility in Chino, California.
-It was co-produced by Jim Paris and recorded and mastered at three different recording studios in Los Angeles, California, including the live show at Chino State Prison where Miles formed an all-inmate band while serving time there.
+It was co-produced by Jim Paris and recorded and mastered at three different studios in Los Angeles, including the live performance at Chino State Prison, where Miles formed an all-inmate band while serving time there.

 Critical reception

 The Boston Globe wrote that the album "skips from jazz-rock to R&B with the best material strictly instrumental."